allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Select a the time span \(Start/End Dates\) that captures the reported training.

-3. Select TARS by criteri1.
+3. Select TARS by criteria.

     * All – Returns all reports.